jqpoon/CTF-writeups/huxtheflag-2021/blow_out_flames/README.md

     PIE:      No PIE (0x8048000)
 ```

-That's great we don't have to deal with too many security features.
+That's great, we don't have to deal with too many security features.

 Running the binary normally looks like this.
 ```bash